 Lewis Cycle and Motor Works, with Adelaide horse carriage and tram builders Duncan & Fraser, produced the first petrol-driven motor car made in South Australia – at its McHenry Street, Adelaide, factory in 1900.
 The Lewis company, founded by Vivian Lewis and Tom O’Grady and initially renowned for its bicycles and building the first South Australian motorcycle in 1899, gained valuable publicity from the small two-horse-power vehicle it made in 1900.
 The Lewis display at the 1901 Royal Agricultural Society autumn show brought more publicity by featuring two motor vehicles, with the Register reporting that “the whole of the designing, construction, and finishing of these machines being executed at the works".
 By the spring show, the Lewis car had a more practical water-cooled 5hp motor.
 With its larger motor, the car travelled to country shows and holiday destinations in 1902.
 A Lewis car conveyed progress reports of a coronial investigation into a murder at Towitta, 21 miles beyond telegraph station at Angaston.
 The Lewis design settled in 1903 on the Minerva motor beneath a diamond frame design.
 Although Lewis built some more motor cars, it eventually favoured importing over manufacturing.
 The first car imported by Lewis, assembled in the McHenry Street factory, was for Gordon Ayres.
 A Gladiator for Bertie Barr Smith was “the first four cylindered car imported into Australia”.
 Lewis started bringing in more quality brands like De Dion, Talbot, Napier and Star and the Lewis Motor House was built on Victoria Square in 1904 with a factory on Molton Street, Adelaide.

 South Australia took up the motor cars quicker than other Australian states.
 By 1921, there were 24 motor vehicles (excluding motorcycles) per 1000 South Australians.
 Victoria, with 16 per 1000, was next in Australia.
 Some initial antagonism was directed at cars’ noise and smell scaring horses, still the main means of transport.
 Speeding cars also threw up dust.
 But cars were rapidly appreciated by groups such as farmers in reducing isolation and medical practitioners for speedy house calls.
-The Automobile and Motor Cycle Club of South Australia (later to become the RAA, Royal Automobils Association), formed in 1903, boosted motoring and a framework for competitions.
+The Automobile and Motor Cycle Club of South Australia (later to become the RAA, Royal Automobile Association), formed in 1903, boosted motoring and a framework for competitions.
 Hill climbs and reliability trials were favoured over racing, and were strongly supported by the Lewis Cycle and Motor Works.
 Vivian Lewis, Tom O'Grady, Bill Courtney and Murray Aunger were regular competitors from among its staff, while Norman Jackson and master builder Walter Torode were keen early competitors on Lewis motorcycles.
 Lewis Cycle and Motor Works also ran hire cars.
 Newspapers reported in 1905 that, “following the practice that has been adopted in some Government departments, (the Premier) engaged a 12hp De Dion Bouton motor car from Mr V. Lewis' establishment” to visit the ailing former attorney-general in Mount Barker 22 miles away.
 This was praised as efficient use of the premier’s time compared to using a train.
 Lewis hire cars also provided sightseeing tours of the hills or to visits to country shows and race meetings.
 The cars’ general impact on South Australians began in the 1920s.
 American cars, such as the Model T Ford, became more practical and cheaper but remained the preserve of the affluent.
 Motor cycles with sidecars were common.

 South Australia brought in Australia’s first motor vehicle registration and licensing during 1906.
 In 1904, with the first “mechanically propelled vehicles” on Adelaide streets, the Motor Traffic Regulation Act had been legislated.
 By 1910, 1350 cars (and many motor cycles) were registered.
 Registration plates were first issued in South Australia in 1906 for three classes of vehicles: motorcycles, motor vehicles and trailers.
 This led to historic plates, with the same number, on each of these three classes.
 Thus No.1and so on was issued to a car, motorcycle and trailer, at the same time.
 Unlike the United Kingdom, historic plates could be transferred by registered owners from vehicle to new vehicle.
 Owners could retain their historic number and transfer it to a new car off an old one or they could transfer the historic number to a new owner when a car was sold.
 This has led to generations of family members retaining their historic plates.
 This changed with new rules around the alpha numeric plates in 1966 (starting with RAA-000).
 The ability to transfer and retain a plate off a car was ended and new cars were issued with new plates.
 The 1985 historic plate auction changed the rules again, with plate owners needing to get “proprietary rights” to a number to transfer it from car to car or from owner to owner.
-“SA” became mandatory on South Australia’s number plates in 1931 to distinguish from other states’.
-Before this, vehicle owners supplied their own plates with no set design or type.
+“SA” became mandatory on South Australia’s number plates in 1931 to distinguish them from other states’.
+Before this, vehicle owners supplied their own plates with no set design.
 Some were painted onto radiators, some were affixed to wood blocks and some cars had elaborate cut-and- polished plates.

 SOUTH AUSTRALIA HOME TO BIGGEST AUTOMOTIVE FACTORY IN BRITISH EMPIRE BY 1920s